rezer-bleede/refdata-hub/docs/CANONICAL_LIBRARY.md

    cat docs/data/abu_dhabi_canonical.tsv
    ```
 2. Copy all rows starting from the second line (skip the header row).
-3. In the Reviewer UI, select **Bulk import** → either upload the TSV file or paste the copied rows → click **Import rows**.
+3. In the Reviewer UI, select **Bulk import**, upload the TSV file (or paste the copied rows), and click **Review mappings**.
+4. Map the detected columns to the canonical label, dimension (or default dimension), and any attributes.
+Adjust attribute data
+   types if you're creating a new dimension.
-4. The importer reports how many records were created, highlights any issues inline, and automatically sorts the additions alongside existing values.
+5. Click **Import rows** to create the records.
+The importer reports how many values were created, highlights any issues inline,
+   and automatically sorts the additions alongside existing values.

 ### Tips for custom datasets